-- (i) A Closure Plan prepared in accordance with regulation 59 and annex VIII to these regulations; - (j) An application processing fee in the amount specified in appendix II. - (k) A copy of the Contractor's code of Conduct or other rules applicable to all staff involved in the execution of a proposed Plan of Work, including policies pertaining to personnel safety, environmental compliance, inclusivity, gender equality and diversity, and sustainability, which shall conform in material respects with the rules applicable to staff of the Enterprise or any other rules proposed by the Authority; and - (1) A copy of documents to evidence the applicant's Environmental Performance Guarantee, in accordance with regulation 26. - 4.
-Where the proposed Plan of Work proposes two or more non-contiguous Mining Areas, the Commission shall require separate documents under paragraphs 3 (b), (d), (h), (i) and (l) for each Mining Area, unless the applicant demonstrates [to the satisfaction of the Commission] that a single set of documents is appropriate, taking account of the relevant Guidelines.
+(i) A [temporary draft] [Norway] Closure Plan prepared in accordance with regulation 59 and annex VIII to these regulations;

+(j) An application processing fee in the amount specified in appendix II.

+(k) A copy of the Contractor's code of Conduct or other rules applicable to all staff involved in the execution of a proposed Plan of Work, including policies pertaining to personnel safety, environmental compliance, inclusivity, gender equality and diversity, and sustainability, which shall conform in material respects with the rules applicable to staff of the Enterprise or any other rules proposed by the Authority [Nauru; NORI, TOML, BMJ - delete]; and [Russia - delete sub-para 3bis(k) entirely]

+(l) A copy of documents to evidence the applicant's Environmental Performance Guarantee, in accordance with regulation 26.

+4. Where the proposed Plan of Work proposes two or more non-contiguous Mining Areas, the Commission shall require separate documents under paragraphs 3 (b), (d), (h), (i) and (l) for each Mining Area, unless the applicant demonstrates [to the satisfaction of the Commission] that a single set of documents is appropriate, taking account of the relevant Guidelines.